jetlijetski/MySQL-Many-to-Many-Relationships/README.md

 # MySQL-Many-to-Many-Relationships

 Our example for this section will be a TV Show Reviewing Application.
-It will be comprised of Users who sign up to review as well as their reviews and a selection of TV shows.
+It will be comprised of Users who sign up to review as well as their ratings on a selection of TV shows.

 • This is a many to many relationship because one Reviewer can leave a review on many TV shows, and a single TV show can be reviewed by many different reviewers!